Jean-Pierre Melville: World War II and resistance activity

 After the fall of France in 1940 during World War II, during which he was evacuated from Dunkirk as a soldier in the French Army, Grumbach entered the French Resistance to oppose the German Nazis who occupied the country.
-He adopted the nom de guerre Melville after the American author Herman Melville, a favourite of his.
+He adopted the nom de guerre 'Melville' after the American author Herman Melville, a favourite of his.
+His brother Jacques and his sister Janine also joined the Resistance.